Jeger1337/jeger-j-java-dev-env/README.md

 You can find other helpful information at [https://www.jetbrains.com/opensource/idea](https://www.jetbrains.com/opensource/idea).
 The "Contribute Code" section of that site describes how you can contribute to IntelliJ IDEA.

-## Running IntelliJ IDEA on CI/CD environment
+## Running Jeger IDEA on CI/CD environment

-To run tests outside of IntelliJ IDEA, run the `tests.cmd` command in `<IDEA_HOME>` directory. `tests.cmd` will work on both Windows and Unix systems.
+To run tests outside of Jeger IDEA, run the `tests.cmd` command in `<IDEA_HOME>` directory. `tests.cmd` will work on both Windows and Unix systems.

 Options to run tests are passed as system properties to `tests.cmd` command.
 You may find the list of available properties in [TestingOptions.kt](platform/build-scripts/src/org/jetbrains/intellij/build/TestingOptions.kt)